 Spiritual Gifts (2)

 Perhaps no topic in evangelical circles stirs more controversy than the nature and function of spiritual gifts.
-There can sometimes be a great divide between cessationists and continuationists on the “unusual” gifts.
-Where might the great preacher and evangelical authority like Dr. Martyn Lloyd-Jones land on this topic?
-In this dynamic and wide-ranging sermon on Romans 12:6, he speaks with clarity and boldness on the topic.
-In arguing for the continuation of all the gifts – including the unusual gifts – he answers specific objections posed by cessationists.
-One unique feature of this sermon is Dr. Lloyd-Jones’ reminder to all camps of the sovereignty of the Holy Spirit in both the dispensing of gifts and withholding of gifts.
-The Spirit alone determines the manifestation of all gifts.
-But the Spirit can be quenched.
-This difficult balance is maintained in this message..
-He warns that quenching the Spirit results in not just a lack of unusual gifts, but also the hinderance of the “regular” gifts.
-Moreover, he helpfully answers one of the most practical questions in the Christian life: how do I know my particular gift?
-With practical application mixed together with in-depth teaching on prophesy, tongues and miraculous gifts, you will enjoy listening to Dr. Lloyd-Jones expound the great doctrine of spiritual gifts.
+There can sometimes be a great divide between ‘cessationists’ and ‘continuationists’ on the “unusual” gifts.
+In this sermon on Romans 12:6 titled “Spiritual Gifts (2),” Dr. Martyn Lloyd-Jones speaks with clarity and boldness on the topic.
+In arguing for the continuation of all the gifts – including the unusual gifts – he answers specific objections posed by ‘cessationists’.
+One unique feature of this sermon is Dr. Lloyd-Jones’s reminder to all camps of the sovereignty of the Holy Spirit in both the dispensing of gifts and withholding of gifts.
+The Spirit alone determines the manifestation of all gifts but the Spirit can be quenched.
+This difficult balance is maintained in this message where he warns that quenching the Spirit results in not just a lack of unusual gifts, but also the hinderance of the “regular” gifts.
+Moreover, he helpfully answers one of the most practical questions in the Christian life: how does one know their particular gift?
+With practical application and in-depth teaching on prophesy, tongues and miraculous gifts, Dr. Lloyd-Jones expounds on the great doctrine of spiritual gifts.

 About Dr. Martyn Lloyd-Jones